Cyclically adjusted price-to-earnings ratio: Background

 From the 1940s, Sir John Templeton used a method adapted from Graham and Dodd, and somewhat similar to the later Shiller P/E, but with the Dow Jones Industrial Index.

 Shiller later popularized the 10-year version of Graham and Dodd's P/E as a way to value the stock market as measured by the S&P 500.
-Shiller would share the Nobel Memorial Prize in Economic Sciences in 2013 for his work in the empirical analysis of asset prices.
+Shiller earned a one-third share of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 2013 for his work in the empirical analysis of asset prices.